No-Bake Elderflower Cheesecake with Lime

 Plus, since this is a vegetarian blog, there’s no gelatine in sight, making the recipe suitable for vegetarians, Muslims, and Hindus (gelatine is made from pig or cow byproducts).
 As you can see from the photos, it’s still mouth-wateringly creamy and thick.

-• Biscuits (Called cookies in the U.S.) are vital for the cheesecake base.
-I use standard digestive biscuits, but you can play around with flavors here; ginger nuts or hobnobs would be excellent too.
+- Biscuits (Called cookies in the U.S.) are vital for the cheesecake base.
+I use standard digestive biscuits, but you can play around with flavours here; ginger nuts or hobnobs would be excellent too.
 If you’re in the U.S., graham crackers are a suitable substitute.

 If life gives you lemons …